kubernetes/kubernetes/docs/access.md

    - every human user has own `userAccount`.
    - `userAccount`s have labels that indicate both membership in groups, and ability to act in certain roles.
    - each service using the API has own `userAccount` too. (e.g. `scheduler`, `repcontroller`)
-   - list of users may be synced in from existing enterprise directory service.
-      - issue: deleting username still being referenced by pod, etc.
+   - automated jobs to denormalize the ldap group info into the local system list of users into the k8s userAccount file.

 ###Unix accounts
 A `userAccount` is not a Unix user account.
 The fact that a pod is started by a `userAccount` does not mean that the processes in that pod's containers run as a Unix user with a corresponding name or identity.